tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送/SDK 文档/Android 接入指南/厂商通道相关/厂商消息分类功能使用说明_intl_en.md

 	- [vivo](#vivozhinan)
 	- [Huawei](#huaweizhinan)
 >?After applying for the channel ID, specify it when using the push API.
-2. If you do not need to use vendor notification/private messages and only need a custom channel ID to classify messages based on your application's business message types, you can make configurations as below:
+2. If you need to manage channels by vendor, customize channel IDs to classify messages based on your application's business message types.
+You can make vendor-based configurations as below:
 <table>
 <thead>
 <tr>